 Aldi cheers ‘best ever’ Christmas and commits to 2022 price pledge

-The discount supermarket chain has revealed that sales in December increased by 0.4% compared with the same month last year.
+The discount supermarket chain has revealed that sales in December increased by 0.4 percent compared with the same month last year

 Aldi has hailed its “best ever” Christmas after a jump in December trading as it also pledged to keep prices low amid a crunch on customers’ budgets.

-The discount supermarket chain said sales increased by 0.4% compared with the same month last year, when grocery stores had been buoyed by lockdown measures affecting hospitality firms.
+The discount supermarket chain said sales increased by 0.4 percent compared with the same month last year, when grocery stores had been buoyed by lockdown measures affecting hospitality firms.

 Aldi claimed that figures from research firm Kantar show it was the “only major supermarket” to increase its sales for December.